 You know that the quality of a prompt determines the quality of the response.
 But how do you structure an effective prompt every time, without guessing?
 The answer: use a prompting formula.

-In this article, you'll discover 7 proven formulas, each adapted to a different type of need.
-For each one: an explanation of the framework, a ready-to-copy template, and a concrete example.
-It's up to you to choose the one that best fits your situation — or combine them.
+In this article, you'll discover 7 proven formulas, each suited to a different type of need.
+For each one: the framework explained, a ready-to-copy template, and a concrete example.
+Choose the one that best fits your situation — or combine them.

 Why use prompting formulas?

-Without structure, a prompt often looks like this:
+Without structure, a prompt usually looks like this:

 Help me write an email.